The kitchen is the most dangerous room in the house, so kitchen safety is important.

 6. Sanitize Kitchen Sponge in Dishwasher or Microwave Daily and Change Often

-After reading so extensively about pathogens, I'm tempted to change my kitchen sponge every day, too.
+After reading so extensively about pathogens, we're tempted to change the kitchen sponge every day, too.
 But if you keep it clean, it's not necessary.
-(Here are my favorite sponges on Amazon.)
+(Here are some great sponges on Amazon.)

-When I'm done with dinner every night and shutting down the kitchen, I throw my kitchen sponge into the dishwasher with the dishes.
-I find it the simplest way to keep the sponge clean and as germ-free as possible.
+When you're done with dinner every night and shutting down the kitchen, throw your kitchen sponge into the dishwasher with the dishes.
+It's the simplest way to keep the sponge clean and as germ-free as possible.

 Make sure you run your dishwasher at the hottest temp you can to fully sanitize the sponge (not to mention your dishes).